ContentGraz/OER/intro-to-cs-1.md

 A content strategy is only useful when it is implemented.
 To create a content strategy is to design a repeatable system, this system is meant to support content operations in their deployment and iterations and should keep into account the main themes of operational models which generally consist in reducing inefficiencies, automating processes, enabling scaling up, monitoring and creating insights, and iterating again (explicit themes) and improving collaboration, automation, innovation and reducing risk (implicit themes).
 A useful metaphor for a content strategy is the construction of a home.
 Before the house can be lived in and “operated”, it has to be built, and before that, it must be planned and designed.

-Content strategy deployment works similarly, with the strategy phase taking anywhere between 3-12 months, the implementation phase 6-24 months, and the operations phase many years.
+Content strategy deployment works similarly, with the strategy phase taking usually between 3-12 months, the implementation phase 6-24 months, and the operations phase many years.
 These phases closely match the planning, building and living phases of a house.

-## The bridge between content operation and content management
+## Content operations: The bridge between content strategy and content management

-Content Operations is a set of principles that results in methodologies intended to optimise production of content, and allow organisations to scale their operations, while ensuring high quality in a continuous delivery pipeline, to allow for the leveraging of content as business assets to meet intended goals.
+Content operations is a set of principles that results in methodologies intended to optimise production of content, and allow organisations to scale their operations, while ensuring high quality in a continuous delivery pipeline, to allow for the leveraging of content as business assets to meet intended goals.
 To make this possible a series of elements is needed.
 These are:

 * Categorization
 * Quality management